- About Us

 The development of the expert paper has been led by FEDIAF’s Scientific Advisory Board, consisting of independent academics from leading European universities.
 Since 2010, advisory board members have assisted FEDIAF in updating the FEDIAF Nutritional Guidelines

-The expert paper “Nutrition of senior dogs” can be downloaded in the new section on science on FEDIAF’s website:
+The expert paper “Nutrition of senior dogs” can be downloaded in the section on Nutritional Guidelines on FEDIAF’s website: